pranavan15/service-composition-own/README.md

         outReqPayloadHotel.Preference = hotelPreference;
         outReqHotel.setJsonPayload(outReqPayloadHotel);

-        // Send a post request to hotel reservation service with appropriate payload and get the response inResHotel, _ = hotelReservationEP.post("/reserve", outReqHotel);
+        // Send a post request to hotelReservationService with appropriate payload and get the response inResHotel, _ = hotelReservationEP.post("/reserve", outReqHotel);

         // Get the reservation status